rowland007/Cyber-Playbook/docs/glossary.md

 - **Denial-of-Service Attacks** - An assault on a network that floods it with so many requests that regular traffic is either slowed or completely interrupted.
 Unlike a virus or worm, which can cause severe damage to databases, this interrupts network service for some period (PC Magazine, 2018).
 - **Dependencies** - Part of a system or component of a system that relies on another component or control to be able to do its job properly.
 - **Device Reconfiguration** - The changing of hardware on the fly to protect against a compromised device.
 Restoring the device to the system defaults or changing the protection scheme to secure the device from an attack in real time.
+- **Dictionary Attack** - A more precise method of attack to successfully guess a password through the use of words and phrases.
+- **Digital Forensics** - The application of science to the identification, collection, examination, and analysis of data, while preserving the integrity of the information and maintaining a strict chain of custody for the data.
+- **Directory** - Organizational structures that are used to group files together.
+- **Disaster Recovery Plan (DRP)** - A plan that focuses on the restoration of the computing infrastructure and its services.
+- **Disk Imaging** - Generating a bit-for-bit copy of the original media, including free space and slack space.
+Also known as bit stream imaging.
+- **Disk-to-Disk Copy** - Copying the contents of media directly to other media.
+- **Disk-to-File Copy** - Copying the contents of media to a single logical data file.
 - **Display Filtering** - Enables you to capture and view only traffic that you want to be captured, hiding an unwanted packet (PC Magazine, 2019).
 - **Distributed Intrusion Detection** - The implementation of network protection across multiple computers or devices.
 The formation allows for systems to not fall prey if a single machine is compromised.
 Normally a system has measure to regain control of a compromised system.

 ## E

 - **Emergent Properties** - New classifications of hardware and software as they are used in the industry.
 The evolution of hardware to bring new controls into the environment.
+- **Encrypting File System (EFS)** - A Microsoft technology that uses a Windows username and password as part of the algorithm for encrypting files and folders within the Windows Operating System.
+- **Encryption** - The conversion of data into a form that cannot be easily understood by unauthorized people.
 - **Enterprise Architectures** - An umbrella term for the management systems, information systems, and computer systems within an organization.
 - **Entity** - A rational collection of data elements that describes something from the real world of importance to the business.
 Must have a unique and definable role in the business and must have at least one attribute to describe it (Robertson & Robertson, 2013).
 - **Entity Relationship Diagram (ERD)** - A picture that shows the information that is created, stored, and used by a business system.
 The entity is the basic building block for a data model.
 It is a person, place, event, or thing about which data is collected (PC Magazine, 2019).